apache/iceberg/site/docs/hive.md

 #### Predicate pushdown
 Pushdown of the Hive SQL `WHERE` clause has been implemented so that these filters are used at the Iceberg TableScan level as well as by the Parquet and ORC Readers.

-#### Column selection
-The projection of columns from the HiveSQL `SELECT` clause down to the Iceberg readers to reduce the number of columns read is currently being worked on.

-### Time travel and system tables
-Support for accesing Iceberg's time travel feature and other system tables isn't currently supported but there is a plan to add this in the future.

-## Hive write support
-Iceberg intends to support the creation of, and writing into, Iceberg tables from Hive.
-This is currently being worked on and is still considered experimental.